marcusasar/ev-sales-time-series-analysis/analysis/ev_sales_growth_insights.md

 📊 ![Monthly Sales Bar Chart](charts/monthly-sales-bars.png)

 💡**Insight:**
-Electric vehicle (EV) sales have grown significantly over the past decade.
-Sales were minimal between 2010 and 2013, but starting in 2014, they began to rise steadily.
-A major surge occurred from 2020 onward, with sales peaking in 2023.
+Global electric vehicle (EV) sales have grown significantly over the past decade.
+Sales were minimal in the early 2010s but began increasing steadily from 2014 onward.
+In 2020, global EV sales crossed a major milestone of 10 million units cumulatively.
+By 2023, total cumulative EV sales had reached nearly 41 million units.

-This pattern reflects a strong long-term trend in EV adoption, likely driven by:
+This sharp increase in adoption over just three years — from 10M to 41M — highlights an accelerating global shift toward electric mobility.

-- Increased public awareness of environmental concerns
+The rapid growth is likely driven by:

-- Advancements in EV technology and infrastructure
+-rising environmental awareness, improvements in EV technology (such as battery range and charging infrastructure), and favorable government policies, including incentives and emissions regulations.

 ---